 Students should begin planning at least one to two semesters in advance before participating in their anticipated experiential learning activity.
 Doing so will allow you to properly create a schedule that will best fit the needs of the learning experience.

 Some things to consider while planning for an experiential learning opportunity may include your interest, preferred location, if you can use it for class credit, and your ideal company setting.

 Where to find Experiential Learning Opportunities:

-Students have the opportunity to meet with an Experiential Learning Specialist in Career Services that can provide guidance to individuals searching for experiential learning opportunities.
-If applicable, students may also set an appointment with their academic department's Internship Coordinator or visit Handshake and Vault to find more experiential learning opportunities.
+Students have the opportunity to meet with an Experiential Learning Specialist in the Office of Career and Graduate School Connections that can provide guidance to individuals searching for experiential learning opportunities.
+If applicable, students may also set an appointment with their academic department's Internship Coordinator or visit Handshake to find more experiential learning opportunities.